marionzualo/coin_portfolio/README.md

 a period of time (e.g. day, week, year).

 What if you wanted to answer the question: Would it be profitable to sell all my bitcoins now?
-This small library attempts to answer that question by calculating the initial and current value of the portfolio as well as the percentage gains/losses, if the portfolio were to be fully liquidated now.
+This small library attempts to answer that question by calculating the portfolio cost, portfolio value and the percentage of gains/losses, if the portfolio were to be fully liquidated now.

-The library tries to account for scenarios in which an account has multiple incoming and outgoing transactions with distinct prices.
+The library tries to account for scenarios in which an account has multiple incoming and outgoing transactions with distinct prices using the [FIFO accounting method](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting).

 This is still a work in progress.